 - Loss of social connections: A job often provides social opportunities through coworkers and professional networks; without it, you can feel isolated and alone.

-- Stress and anxiety: Finding a new job can be stressful and anxiety-inducing, especially in a competitive job market.
+- Stress and anxiety: Finding a new position can be stressful and anxiety-inducing, especially in a competitive job market.

 Symptoms of Depression After Job Loss